Welcome, founder!

 OpenVC works better if you have positive signal such as:

-- some traction, such as user growth or revenue growth
+• some traction, including user growth or revenue growth

 If you just have an idea, OpenVC will not work great for you.
 Bootstrap some more, have a bit of team, product, traction, then come back to OpenVC when you're ready.